Zaid-Ajaj/Fable.Remoting/src/dependency-injection.md

     todoApi
 ```
 And so on and so forth.
-This way makes for a clean, simple approach to dependency injection.
+This way makes for a clean and simple approach to dependency injection.

 ## Going even further: using the built-in Reader monad.